Over The Edge (1979?)

 The Long Good Friday (1980)

 The second best British gangster film behind that one mentioned above.
-The Long Good Friday's got the lot: Mental criminals with a nostalgia for a lost Britain, a gay bathhouse murder, Helen Mirren, car bombings, the IRA, pub bombings, the Mafia, Helen Mirren's hair, racism, sexual tension, brutal violence, Bob Hoskins taking a shower and betrayal.
+The Long Good Friday's got the lot: Mental criminals with a nostalgia for a lost Britain, gay bathhouse violence, Helen Mirren, car bombings, the IRA, pub bombings, the Mafia, Helen Mirren's hair, racism, sexual tension, brutal violence, Bob Hoskins taking a shower and betrayal.
 It's all set to the backdrop of London's late 70s decrepit docks.
-The soundtrack from Prog Rock/Library Music legend Francis Monkman** is ace too.
+The soundtrack from Prog Rock/Library Music legend Francis Monkman is ace too.